threelyK/MinecraftOpenPy/README.md

 - Minecraft server files on the remote server
 - Python 3.8+
 - Discord bot token
-- Bash scripts to manage the Minecraft server including a server-start, server-stop, server-backup, and playercounter
+- Bash scripts to manage the Minecraft server including a server-start, server-stop, server-backup, and player-count

 ## Installation